OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Background and Related Work

 \paragraph{Ontology}

-Ontologies provide formal, logic-based representations of domain knowledge, organizing concepts, properties, instances, and their interrelations in a structured, symbolic form \cite{gruber1993translation} (Appendix~\ref{app:ontology_composition}).
-Unlike taxonomies or controlled vocabularies which focus primarily on hierarchical groupings, or knowledge graphs which typically emphasize instance-level assertions, ontologies encode domain semantics through explicit axioms and logical constraints (further comparison in Appendix~\ref{app:comparsion_of_ontology}).
+Ontologies provide formal, logic-based representations of domain knowledge, organizing concepts, properties, instances, and their interrelations in a structured, symbolic form \cite{gruber1993translation}.
+Unlike taxonomies or controlled vocabularies which focus primarily on hierarchical groupings, or knowledge graphs which typically emphasize instance-level assertions, ontologies encode domain semantics through explicit axioms and logical constraints.

 As a formal knowledge representation system, ontologies are typically formalized in Description Logic \cite{krötzsch2013descriptionlogicprimer}---a family of formal languages designed for representing and reasoning about knowledge.
 Ontologies comprise three fundamental components: Terminological Box (TBox), containing class hierarchies and definitions; Assertional Box (ABox), capturing assertions about individuals; and Role Box (RBox), defining relationships and properties among entities.
-Figure~\ref{fig:ontology_example} illustrates these components in a conference ontology excerpt, where ``Chair'' and its superclass ``Committee Members'' represent TBox elements, ``Mary'' as an instance of ``Chair'' forms part of the ABox, and ``has\_authors'' is a relation between ``Review'' and ``Review Expertise'' belongs to the RBox.
+Figure~\ref{fig:ontology_example} illustrates these components in a conference ontology excerpt, where ``Chair'' and its superclass ``Committee Members'' represent TBox elements, ``Mary'' as an instance of ``Chair'' forms part of the ABox, and ``has\_authors'' is a relation between ``Review'' and ``Review Expertise'' constitutes an RBox relation.

 By offering a standardized vocabulary with formal semantics, ontologies support semantic interoperability, knowledge integration, and automated reasoning \cite{staab2013handbook}.
 Most ontological resources are created by domain experts, such as Gene Ontology \cite{ashburner2000gene}, Plant Ontology \cite{plant2002plant}, and LKIF Core Legal Ontology \cite{hoekstra2007lkif}.
-Appendix~\ref{app:ontology_details} summarizes the 40 ontologies used in our benchmark, and Appendix~\ref{app:ontology_tools} introduces the language for describing these ontologies: RDF (a foundational data model) and OWL (the core ontology language).
 As ontologies have been central to symbolic AI approaches for decades, understanding and leveraging such structured symbolic knowledge are essential for LLMs.

 \paragraph{Ontology-related Tasks} Previous work has primarily focused on conceptual understanding, using probing techniques to examine how LLMs memorize and retrieve class-level knowledge \cite{badie2017formal,peng-etal-2022-copen,sahu2022unpacking,patel2022mapping,wu-etal-2023-plms,shani-etal-2023-towards,jang-lukasiewicz-2023-improving,mitchell2023debate,jin2024exploring,song2025peeled}, and structural knowledge \cite{he2023language, mruthyunjaya2023rethinking,park2024geometry,jackermeier2024dual,zhang-etal-2025-neural}.